Henric Streitman: Early years

 Streitman was a native of Piatra Neamț town, which is located in mountainous Western Moldavia.
-He was born into the Judaic religion, and, like the majority of Romanian Jews living before 1920, was non-emancipated, and not yet eligible for Romanian citizenship; later in life, he rejected being labeled with the tem "Israelite", which he regarded as a pretentious euphemism.
+His exact birthday was given by a writer friend, Tudor Arghezi, as February 16, 1870; he is known to have had a sister, Ida, who was five years his junior.
+The Streitmans practiced Judaism, and, like the majority of Romanian Jews living before 1920, were non-emancipated, and not yet eligible for Romanian citizenship; later in life, Henric rejected being labeled with the term "Israelite", which he regarded as a pretentious euphemism.
 According to his own definitions, his father was "one of our town's leading men of culture".
 When he was aged five, his family hosted Velvel Zbarjer, an itinerant singer, whose presence impressed Henric; shortly after this, Zbarjer was expelled from the Principality of Romania for having publicized a poem "critical of the country's injustices."
 Young Streitman was privately tutored, in both German and French, by the Count Jurawski, a Polish refugee.
 As he recalled decades later, "the all-knowing, all-forgiving" Jurawski was also an amateur scientist who introduced his pupils, and Moldavians in general, to Lamarckism and Darwinism.

 Enrolled at high school, Streitman also followed politics, and was close to the budding socialist movement of students in the newly-formed Kingdom of Romania.
 A 1936 note in Rampa magazine dates Steitman's debut to 1888, when the young man was published by Traian Demetrescu's Revista Olteană.
 In 1889, he began collaborating with Garabet Ibrăileanu's journal Școala Nouă, appearing alongside the young socialists Izabela Andrei, Panait Mușoiu, Raicu Ionescu-Rion.
 His articles covered a vast category of subjects, introducing the Romanian public to developments in sociology, hard science, and philology.
-The only speaker of German in that group, Streitman is presumably by some as the author of articles signed I. Chilieanu (others believe this was Ibrăileanu's own pen name).
+The only speaker of German in that group, Streitman is presumed to be the author of articles signed I. Chilieanu (others believe this was Ibrăileanu's own pen name).
 Both the anonymous article and Streitman's signed pieces discuss the differences between literary naturalism and realism, and the naturalism vs. "pornography" debate of the 1880s.
 The young author completed his education abroad, and trained in several fields.
 He studied physics and chemistry at the universities of Göttingen, Zurich, Berlin, and then at the Technical College Stuttgart.